spryker/spryker-docs/docs/scos/user/features/202204.0/shopping-lists-feature-overview/shopping-lists-feature-overview.md

 {% info_block warningBox %}

-Without the Search widget, you will not be able to search for products.
+Without the Search widget, you can't search for products.
 Therefore, make sure that the Search Widget for Concrete Products feature is integrated into your project.

 {% endinfo_block %}